http://uihacker.blogspot.com/2009/01/iphone-custom-font-loading-complete.html (must see)

 pickerItemFilteredList = [[NSMutableArray alloc] init];

-(int i=0; i<[pickerItemList count]; i++)
+for(int i=0; i<[pickerItemList count]; i++)

 {

-([sp evaluateWithObject:[pickerItemList objectAtIndex:i]])
+if([sp evaluateWithObject:[pickerItemList objectAtIndex:i]])

 {

-pickerItemFilteredList addObject:[pickerItemList objectAtIndex:i]];
+[pickerItemFilteredList addObject:[pickerItemList objectAtIndex:i]];

 }